adaltas/node-nikita/src/file/assert.coffee.md

 # `assert(options)`

-Assert a provided text match the content of a text file.
+Assert a file exists or a provided text match the content of a text file.

 ## Options